Meral Danış Beştaş: Political views

-She is in favor of the abolishment of the law which prohibits to insult the Turkish president and is if the view that politicians in general should be able to be insulted.
-Beştaş is of the view that the closure case against the HDP is motivated by the Justice and Development Party (AKP) which itself had survived a closure case in 2008.
+She is in favor of the abolishment of the law which prohibits to insult the Turkish president and is of the view that politicians in general should be able to be insulted.
+Beştaş is of the view that the closure case against the HDP is motivated by the Justice and Development Party (AKP), which itself had survived a closure case in 2008.

 Political prosecution

-She was arrested on 30 January 2017, accused of having taking part in a HDP board meeting during which, the prosecution believes, it was decided by the HDP to call for protests in support of the YPG fighting against the Islamic State in Kobanî.
+She was arrested on 30 January 2017, accused of having taken part in a HDP board meeting during which, the prosecution believes, it was decided by the HDP to call for protests in support of the YPG fighting against the Islamic State in Kobanî.
 She was released on 21 April 2017 pending trial.
-In 2018 the constitutional court ordered the Turkish treasury to pay Beştaş 20`000 Turkish lira for having been imprisoned unjustly; as, even though Beştaş was a board member, it was not proven she voted in favor of the protests.
+In 2018 the constitutional court ordered the Turkish treasury to pay Beştaş 20'000 Turkish lira for having been imprisoned unjustly; as, even though Beştaş was a board member, it was not proven she voted in favor of the protests.
 Turkish prosecutors announced on 13 February 2018 that they were seeking a 25-year prison term for Beştaş.
-On the 17 March 2021, the State Prosecutor before the Court of Cassation of Turkey Bekir Şahin filed a lawsuit before the Constitutional Court demanding for her and 686 other HDP politicians a five-year ban to engage in politics.
-The lawsuit was filed jointly with a request for a closure of the HDP due to the parties alleged organizational links with the PKK.
+On 17 March 2021, the State Prosecutor before the Court of Cassation of Turkey Bekir Şahin filed a lawsuit before the Constitutional Court demanding for her and 686 other HDP politicians a five-year ban to engage in politics.
+The lawsuit was filed jointly with a request for a closure of the HDP due to the party's alleged organizational links with the PKK.